Blue-green algae sighting on Keuka Lake

-The swimming area of Indian Pines Park in Penn Yan was closed at 10:45 this morning after a report of a blue-green algae was confirmed, says Village of Penn Yan Recreation Director Dan Doyle.
+The swimming area of Indian Pines Park in Penn Yan was closed July 21 after a report of a blue-green algae was confirmed, says Village of Penn Yan Recreation Director Dan Doyle.

 Red Jacket Park's swimming area remains open, as does Keuka Lake State Park near Branchport.
 Keuka College's Nemo Point remains closed due to COVID-19 restrictions.

-Note: UPDATE: Yates County Public Health has declared Indian Pines Park swim area in the Village of Penn Yan is now back open after the Indian Pines beach closure last week.
-Both parks, Indian Pines and Red Jacket will continue to be monitored daily for harmful algal blooms (HABs).